Recognizing and Treating Wound Infection

 Red streaks in the skin around the wound

-Treatment is likely to depend on the type of infection you have, and how serious it is.
+Treatment depends on the type of infection you have, and how serious it is.
 Your healthcare provider may prescribe oral antibiotics to help fight bacteria.
 Your provider may also flush the wound with an antibiotic solution or apply an antibiotic ointment.
 Sometimes a pocket of pus (abscess) may form.
 In that case, the abscess will be opened and the fluid drained.
 You may need hospital care if the infection is very severe.

 Preventing wound infection